This page contains all information related to the software needed for the flight and ATC simulation activities within the IVAO network.

 MTL is installed automatically when installing IvAp or X-IvAp.

 Caution: the MTL compatible with P3D v4 requires the installation via a patch available in the forum here.

 Altitude is the new pilot client, presently in beta release, which is compatible with most flight simulation software (FSX, P3D, X-Plane).
 It also integrates a new flight plan management system, accessible via a web interface.

-The Aurora client is compatible with Windows, Mac and Linux OS.
+The Altitude client is compatible with Windows, Mac and Linux OS.